2024–25 NBA season

 The 2024–25 NBA season was the 79th season of the National Basketball Association (NBA).
 The regular season began on October 22, 2024, and ended on April 13, 2025.
-The NBA held an in-season tournament for the second consecutive year, now called the Emirates NBA Cup.
+The NBA held an in-season tournament for the second consecutive year, now called the Emirates NBA Cup, with the Milwaukee Bucks winning it against the Oklahoma City Thunder.
 The 2025 NBA All-Star Game was played on February 16, 2025, at Chase Center in San Francisco.
-The play-in tournament was played from April 15 to 18, 2025, followed by the playoffs the next day, and concluded with the finals on June 22, 2025, when the Oklahoma City Thunder defeated the Indiana Pacers in seven games.
+The play-in tournament was played from April 15 to 18, 2025, followed by the playoffs the next day, and concluded with the finals on June 22, 2025, when the Thunder defeated the Indiana Pacers in seven games.
 Shai Gilgeous-Alexander was named the Finals MVP.
 This was the first game 7 in the finals since 2016, and the 20th overall.